To see all Colosseum ticket options

 The Colosseum is very well serviced by Rome’s extensive public transport network.
 It can be reached by subway, multiple bus lines, and by tram.
 Below is a list of all public transport options to go to the Colosseum from practically anywhere in Rome.

-• Metro B line, get off at the Colosseum metro stop.
+• Metro B line, get off at the Colosseum stop.

 • Tramway line 3.